Clive Everton

 Clive Harold Everton (7 September 1937 – 27 September 2024) was an English sports commentator, journalist, author and professional billiards and snooker player.
 He founded Snooker Scene magazine, which was first published (as World Snooker) in 1971, and continued as editor until September 2022.
 He authored over twenty books about cue sports from 1972 onwards.

 Everton began commentating on snooker for BBC radio in 1972 and for BBC Television from 1978 until 2010.
 In the snooker boom years of the 1980s, he commentated alongside Ted Lowe and Jack Karnehm, and became the leading commentator in the 1990s.
 As an amateur player, he won junior titles in English billiards and the Welsh billiards title several times.
 He was five-times runner up in the English amateur billiards championship and twice a semi-finalist at the world amateur championship.
 In snooker, he partnered Roger Bales as they won the United Kingdom National Pairs Championship.
 Everton turned professional in 1981, achieving a highest ranking of 47th in the world in ten years as a snooker professional.
 He reached a peak of ninth place in the professional billiards rankings and remained in the top 20 ranked players even into his sixties.

-Everton played county-level tennis for Worcestershire for 13 years and once managed Jonah Barrington, the former world number one squash player.
+Everton played county-level tennis for Worcestershire for 13 years and was once the agent of Jonah Barrington, the former world number one squash player.
 In 2017, he was inducted into the Snooker Hall of Fame and was appointed Member of the Order of the British Empire (MBE) in the 2019 Birthday Honours for services to snooker.
 In 2022 the British Open tournament trophy was renamed the "Clive Everton Trophy".